How Can You Be More Assertive?

 Stick with the facts.
 When preparing for a conversation, jot down specific instances and situations that you want to bring up.
 Using exaggeration will diminish your credibility.
 Being accurate will help you back up your opinion or statement.

-This content is a part of our Speakers Bureau catalog.
+This content is a part of our Staff Development Suite, and our Speakers Bureau catalog.
 If you’re looking for ways to improve your communication skills, register for one of our public classes.

 More Resources: